 And in terms of opportunity, the continent has so much to see and experience that still flies under the radar.
 The much-cherished safari experience alone varies by country, by preserve, by landscape, by vehicle (or no vehicle, as in a walking safari), and on and on, and from there, the range of consumable African travel experiences—often life-changing experiences—simply explodes to include near-every iteration: incredible beaches with turquoise waters (like the “world’s best beach” in the Seychelles and those in Watamu, Kenya, where I stayed for two nights), incredible limestone formations (like in Egypt’s White Desert and Madagascar’s rock forest), volcanoes of all severities (like in the Democratic Republic of Congo and Uganda), pink lakes (like Senegal’s Lake Retba), intimate wildlife encounters (like at the David Sheldrick baby elephant sanctuary), cultural epiphanies (like those offered by the jumping Masai warriors I met and the Zulu and the colorful Hausa of the west), and more.

 Overall, the takeaway from the 40th Annual ATA World Congress was that there is much to the African story that is not being told.
-This was not new, but nonetheless it was encouraging to see such focus turned toward solutions as Africa looks towards its collective future.
+This was not new, but nonetheless it was encouraging to see such focus turned toward solutions as Africa looks toward its collective future.
 State Department travel advisories can be blunt and out of date, even politically motivated, and that is why efforts like GeoSure’s are substantial.
 The perception of Africa, it was reiterated, does not do the reality justice.
 There is a fragility to the perceived Africa that makes it uniquely susceptible to travel lulls, and that’s because there is not yet enough real travel feedback on specific destinations to dilute the stream of the status quo.
 People dream of African safaris without knowing how many ways there are to see their dreams realized, or even how much more there is beyond the bush (but definitely see the bush).
 That is changing, but sometimes, change is slow.

 We can speed it up, by traveling to Kenya and South Africa and Cameroon and the Seychelles and coming back.
 We can also attend the 41st Annual ATA World Congress in Kigali, Rwanda—a city that on my visit in 2013 was so much more than I’d ever thought it could be.
 For my next move, see the list above.